Ayo Dosunmu returns to Illinois for his junior season

 Last season, one of the biggest issues with Tennessee was a lack of firepower on their perimeter.
 This year, they will be adding five-star guards Keon Johnson and Jaden Springer to Josiah Jordan-James and Santiago Vescovi.
 They’ll have weapons, and that’s before you add in John Fulkerson, who was one of the best bigs in the SEC down the stretch of the season.
 Yves Pons will be the best defender in college basketball if he pulls out of the draft.
 If Vescovi can handle full-time point guard duties better with an offseason under his belt, the Vols are going to be the favorite to win the SEC.

 Illinois has a chance to be very, very good this coming season.
 The big news came with just days left before the deadline for underclassmen to withdraw from the draft, when Ayo Dosunmu announced that he would be returning to school for his junior season.
 Dosunmu is one of the best big-shot makers in the sport and will likely see his name on a preseason All-American team.
 With Trent Frazier and Giorgi Bezhanishvili coming back and a couple of talented freshmen guards — Andrew Curbelo, Adam Miller — enrolling, Brad Underwood has a terrific core.
-If Kofi Cockburn also decides to return, the Illini will have a real shot at winning the Big Ten title.
+With Kofi Cockburn also deciding to return, the Illini will have a real shot at winning the Big Ten title and getting to a Final Four.

 11. TEXAS TECH

-Note: UPDATE: Joel Ayayi announced that he will be returning to school.
-UPDATE: Dosunmu announced on Friday night that he’ll be returning to school.
-That’s enough to bump the Illini into the top ten of the preseason top 25.
-Cockburn announced on Saturday that he will be returning as well.